Pacode74/pandas-exploratory-descriptive-analysis-wine-reviews/README.md

          - 4.2.5.3 Approach Discretizing Price based on defining customized quanlites.
          - 4.2.5.4 Approach Discretizing Price based on defining customized quanlites and considering outliers.
          - 4.2.5.5 Approach K-Means Clustering for Price Binning.
-For our further analysis, we choose to use the Descritization and Binning approach according to 4.2.4 and 4.2.5.5
+For our further analysis, we choose to use the Discretization and Binning approach according to 4.2.4 and 4.2.5.5

 ### 5. Convert Rating and Price_Category to categorical data and set the order in reviews_hybrid dataset.